-On July 20, 2021, City Council updated our Moderate Water Shortage Regulations.
+Drought Regulations remain in effect.
+In the face of the drought, City Council updated our Moderate Water Shortage Regulations last July 2021.
 City of Napa water customers must adhere to Water Waste Prohibitions in accordance with Napa Municipal Code Section 13.10 as we seek a 20% community-wide demand reduction.

 Some easy steps to help reach our goal:

-- Reduce lawn watering to two days per week to meet the updated regulations:
+- Limit lawn watering to two days per week to meet the regulations:

 - Even-numbered addresses may irrigate on Mondays and Thursdays only.